goloop/g/README.md

   The MinList function returns the smallest value from a list of values of a type satisfying the Numerable interface.
 If the input list is empty, it uses provided default values or returns the minimal value for the Numerable type.

+- **Preserve**(s string, patterns ...string) string

+  The Preserve function keeps only characters specified by the patterns in the string.

 - **Product**[T Numerable](v ...T) T

   The Product function calculates the product of all numeric values in the input slice.